-- Within text, the names and labels for physical buttons and soft-keys appear in boldface type (for example, "Press the Accept button"). - This guide uses uppercase italics for text messages displayed on the screen (for example, EXTERNAL POWER FAILURE).
+- Within text, the names and labels for physical buttons and soft-keys appear in boldface type (for example, "Press the Accept button"). - Within text, system and alarm messages which display on the screen appear with initial capitalization.(for example, External Power Failure).